Completely Different Title

 - True Grit became A félszemű (The One-Eyed).

-- Many comedies have completely different titles in Hungarian that contain an often horrible pun, even if the original title didn't have one.
+- Many comedies have completely different titles in Hungarian that contain a pun, even if the original title didn't have one.

 - Inception became Eredet (Origin).